aikithoughts/dave-markdoc-blog/pages/articles/axelar-rewrite.md

    Make sure your new token implements the IInterchainToken interface so you can offer interchainTransfer and interchainTransferFrom methods directly on your token.
    {% /infobox %}

-2. Deploy the token to multiple chains using a tool such as the [Constant Address Deployer](https://docs.axelar.dev/dev/general-message-passing/solidity-utilities#constant-address-deployer) to give it the same address everywhere.
+2. Deploy the token to multiple chains using a tool such as the [Constant Address Deployer](https://docs.axelar.dev/dev/general-message-passing/solidity-utilities#constant-address-deployer) to give the token the same address everywhere.

 3. Deploy a [Mint/Burn Token Manager](https://docs.axelar.dev/dev/send-tokens/interchain-tokens#token-manager) for each chain by calling [deployCustomTokenManager](https://github.com/axelarnetwork/interchain-token-service/blob/main/contracts/interchain-token-service/InterchainTokenService.sol#L336) on the Interchain Token Service (or [deployRemoteCustomTokenManager](https://github.com/axelarnetwork/interchain-token-service/blob/main/contracts/interchain-token-service/InterchainTokenService.sol#L358) for remote chains) and set the {% glossaryterm term="distributor" /%} on your token to be the new Token Manager.